olov/ng-annotate/README.md

 There's also a [Grunt](http://gruntjs.com/) plugin, see [grunt-ng-annotate](https://npmjs.org/package/grunt-ng-annotate).

-ng-annotate is written in ES6 constlet style and uses defs.js to transpile to ES5.
-Build instrunctions in [BUILD.md](BUILD.md).
+ng-annotate is written in ES6 constlet style and uses [defs.js](https://github.com/olov/defs) to transpile to ES5.
+Build instructions in [BUILD.md](BUILD.md).

 ## License